xai-foundation/sentry/infrastructure/smart-contracts/TestCases.md

    - Summary is, if your test expects "winning keys" you need to ensure you provide a high enough probability to ensure a winner.
    - Probability is determined by the total number of keys being submitted for multiplied by the percentage chance of each key winning(Boost Factor 100=1% etc..)
 3. If you want to test "claiming" you need to submit a second challenge to close the first challenge making it "claimable".
+4. State at the end of the fixture:
+    - Address 1 Has
+      - 1 Node License
+      - Passed KYC

+    - Address 2 Has
+      - 10 Node Licenses
+      - Passed KYC

+    - Address 3 Has
+      - 1 Node License
+      - HAS NOT Passed KYC

 ### Util Functions